 The main screen of the PIC application is continually updated to show current sensor status.
-Specific PIC sensor dialogs (such as temperature and voltage sensors) show the current sensor reading when displayed but are not dynamically updated.
+Specific PIC sensor dialogs (such as temperature and voltage sensors) show the current sensor reading when displayed and are dynamically during refresh.

 Main Menu Bar